Hire Space

 About Isaac

 Isaac was born and raised in East London with a disability called limb pelvic hypo aplasia, which means no arms and short legs.
-Even with this disability, it has not stopped him from achieving things such skiing, skydiving, tall ship sailing and much more.
+Even with this disability, it has not stopped him from achieving things such as skiing, skydiving, tall ship sailing and much more.
 For the past ten years, Isaac has used his feet to use the computer to edit videos, answer emails and be able to communicate with the wider world.

 Throughout the years, he has been a mentor and facilitator for people with disabilities, an ambassador for many charities, won countless awards for the things he has been able to achieve, and became President of Wheels and Wheelchairs, which is an organisation that brings together a group of roller skaters pushing wheelchair users.